kbenoit/kbenoit-jekyll-site/_posts/2009-11-28-phd-field-seminar-week-10-the-michigan-model.md

 For Ireland

-Michael Marsh, Party identification in Ireland An insecure anchor for a floating party systemâ€™, Electoral Studies, 25, (3), 2006, p489 &#8211; 508
+Michael Marsh, Party identification in Ireland An insecure anchor for a floating party system', Electoral Studies, 25, (3), 2006, p489 &#8211; 508

 [available from INES page at [www.tcd.ie/ines]](http://www.tcd.ie/ines/)